 You can also check out this Powerpoint presentation on HPV infection and immunization rates in adolescents by Jennifer E. Dietrich, MD, Msc, Baylor College of Medicine.
 It looks at such issues as age of first intercourse (7% BEFORE the age of 13!), infection statistics of women, and vaccine coverage by different racial/ethnic groups.

-23) How many countries vaccinate their kids against HPV?Open or CloseAccording to the World Health Organization, “Over 100 countries have licensed one or more HPV vaccines, and as of 9 August 2017, globally 74 countries (including 33 countries in the WHO European Region) have added HPV vaccination to their national immunization programme for girls, and 11 countries also for boys.”
+38) How many countries vaccinate their kids with the HPV vaccine?Open or CloseAccording to the World Health Organization, “Over 100 countries have licensed one or more HPV vaccines, and as of 9 August 2017, globally 74 countries (including 33 countries in the WHO European Region) have added HPV vaccination to their national immunization programme for girls, and 11 countries also for boys.”

-Note that the number of countries now vaccinating boys has increased in 2018 (see question 24 below).
+Note that the number of countries now vaccinating boys has increased in 2018 (see the question below).

-24) Are there many countries that only vaccinate girls, not boys?Open or CloseYes.
+39) Are there many countries that vaccinate only girls, and not boys?Open or CloseYes.
 In fact, these countries are the rule, not the exception.
 According to the World Health Organization, of the 74 countries that have national HPV immunization programs, only 13 of those countries (as of 2017) vaccinate boys as well as girls (that’s only 15% of these countries).
 As of late 2018, about 20 countries have now decided to vaccinate boys as well as girls (see below).